Russia–Thailand relations

 Bilateral relations between Russia and Thailand date to the late nineteenth century, when the Russian Tsar Nicholas II and King Chulalongkorn (Rama V) of Siam (as Thailand was then known) formed a friendly personal relationship.
-The two countries exchanged legations in 1897–1898, and signed a Treaty of Friendship and Maritime Navigation in 1899.
-Diplomatic relations were terminated following the Russian Revolution in 1917, and re-established between the Soviet Union and Thailand on March 12, 1941; Thailand recognized Russian Federation as the successor to Soviet Union on December 28, 1991.
-Russia has an embassy in Bangkok and two honorary consulates in Phuket and Pattaya.
+The two countries exchanged legations in 1897–1898, and signed a declaration of friendship in 1899.
+Diplomatic relations were terminated following the Russian Revolution in 1917, and re-established between the Soviet Union and Thailand on 12 March 1941; Thailand recognized the Russian Federation as the successor to Soviet Union on 28 December 1991.
+Russia has an embassy in Bangkok and three honorary consulates in Phuket, Pattaya and Koh Samui.
 Thailand has an embassy in Moscow and two honorary consulates (in Saint Petersburg and Vladivostok).
 Both countries are full members of APEC and the Organization for Security and Co-operation in Europe (Russia is a participating state and Thailand is a partner).